coherent-research/dcs-documentation/DCSUserGuide.md

 Notes:

 - The duration value and the filters refer to the day and time the report is actually run.
-- The DcsId can be left blank and that will be considered as a default duration that is applied to all meters which have a Meter Type where the Meter Class is "Pulse Input"
 - If a duration is set to zero this is considered to "disable" any default value for the given meter.
 - More than one row can be entered for a given DcsId allowing different durations to be set for different times of day/day of week.